 Many volunteers have brought professional expertise, among them electricians, builders and teachers on the British Council’s Global School Partnership.
-(Primary education & Secondary education) (Building Projects)
+(Primary education & Secondary education) (Project Partnership)

 Some have come with skills to pass on in areas such as music or handicrafts.
 Many others have tried their hands at new tasks such as helping children with reading, collecting the life stories of elderly villagers or mixing cement for house building.

 But everyone has come with a willingness to muck in, bags of enthusiasm and a heart to serve the people of Kabubbu.
 For many, it’s a life-changing experience.

 Watch: Volunteer stories

 “We were given a brick (for helping to build a house) … it means so much more to me than any trophy or award I could win back in the UK” – William Parker student.

 “Doing the ‘Development Challenge’ in Kabubbu made me realise that problems can be solved and that families there are not doomed … we have made a big difference to one family and so we realise that each can do our bit to help” – Will Mata

 “It has completely changed my outlook on poverty – I now want to be pro-active rather than reactive.” – Gillian Ives.